 Fellowship of Christian Athletes (FCA) provides spiritual nurture for athletes and non-athletes.
 FCA meets on Thursdays at 8:30 pm in Campus Center #301-302

 Hillel offers opportunities for Jewish students to celebrate important festivals and explore their culture.
 Hillel observes Shabbat weekly and meets as scheduled each semester.

-Interested students of all faiths or of none, along with representatives of religious life groups, are a part of Interfaith Fellowship (IFF), which meets regularly for interfaith discussion, community service, and social events.
-IFF sponsors an annual “Faith Week” to increase awareness on campus of religious issues and matters of faith.
+Interested students of all faiths or of none, along with representatives of religious life groups, are a part of Interfaith Fellowship (IFF), which sponsors periodic discussion and sponsors an annual “Faith Week” to increase awareness on campus of religious issues and matters of faith.

 Newman Catholic Campus Ministry brings Catholic students together for conversation, movie nights, and other events and offers retreats and outings.
 Newman meets on Mondays at 8:00 pm in Campus Center #206.

 Project Nur is a student-led initiative advocating for social justice by empowering responsible leaders to cultivate an environment of acceptance and mutual respect between Muslims and other communities.